 A flabby skin is one whose tissues have been deprived or emptied of their fatty substances, and anything which will fill them out again will remove, to a great extent, many of the wrinkles seen in faces showing skin of this description.
 A remedy, or rather a nourishment for the tissues, extensively used in England and coming into favorable notice here, is called “wool fat.”
 It was used three thousand years ago, and is a substance of a yellow color and a greasy nature, being derived by steeping the clippings of sheep’s wool in hot alcohol or spirits.
 It is very penetrating and quickly passes through the epidermis and restores the fatty substance to the empty tissues.

-Derived from sheep, lanolin has been used as an emollient and skin protectant for thousands of years.
-Despite the fact that it is a wax rather than a fat or grease, the tissue-building capabilities of lanolin were so well accepted that some beauty culturists suspected it of promoting facial hair and warned against its use on susceptible feminine faces.
+Derived from sheep sebum, lanolin has been used as an emollient and skin protectant for thousands of years.
+Despite the fact that it is a wax rather than a fat or grease, it was considered an effective tissue-builder.

 Tissue Builder Cream is to be used when the skin is normal or dry.
 The latter condition is clearly indicated by the appearance of fine lines and wrinkles.

 Tissue builder cream should incorporate as one of its ingredients lanolin oil, as this is one of the best agencies we have to build up the tissues which is so necessary when a dry condition exists.